 Hecla acquired the Rock Creek project in June 2015 with the acquisition of Revett Mining Company.
 The Rock Creek project is located approximately five miles northeast of Noxon, Sanders County, Montana (about 50 miles north of the Lucky Friday mine in Idaho).

-The project as proposed, is to be developed in two phases: (1) the construction and development of the evaluation adit and (2) the development of the mine and construction of the mill facilities.
+The project as proposed will encompass approximately 480 acres and be developed in two phases: (1) the construction and development of the evaluation adit, approximately 20 acres, and (2) the development of the mine and construction of the mill facilities.
 The evaluation program will further define the technical and economic aspects of the project and result in a feasibility study.
 Presuming a positive feasibility study, and the receipt of the necessary construction permits, Hecla intends to develop Rock Creek as an underground room and pillar mine with conventional crushing and flotation processing.

 Consistent with Hecla’s core values, protection of the environment and wildlife is paramount and the Rock Creek Grizzly Bear Mitigation plan will contribute to both the protection and recovery of the species.

 Information with respect to measured, indicated and inferred resources is set forth below.

 |(As of December 31, 2015 unless otherwise noted)|

 - (footnotes)(1) Inferred resources reported at a minimum thickness of 16.0 feet; resources based on $7 Ag and $1 Cu.
 Rock Creek also contains 1,101,770 tons of copper at 0.7% within stated inferred resource tonnage.